DanielSSilva/danielssilva.github.io/_drafts/2020-04-20-dbatools-is-not-just-for-DBAs---Import-DbaCsv.md

 There are 3 main purposes here:
 * Even if you are not a DBA, you can leverage from dbatools
 * If you are not on Windows, or don't feel familiar with the named tools to analyse logs, SQL can be an option (if you read until this point, I assume you are comfortable with SQL).
-* Import-dbacsv combined with SQL Querying can scale pretty easily and (probably) even save you tons of time if you are always looking at the same points.
+* Import-DbaCsv combined with SQL Querying can scale pretty easily and (probably) even save you tons of time if you are always looking at the same points.

 Hope that you find this useful, and thanks for reading!